aras-p/aras-p.hugo/content/blog/2021/08-exr-initial.md

 ### Next up?

 So that was with OpenEXR library and format as-is.
-In the next posts I'll look at what could be done if, *hypothetically*, one were free to extend of modify the format just a tiny bit.
+In the [next post](/blog/2021/08/05/EXR-Zip-compression-levels/) I'll look at what could be done if, *hypothetically*, one were free to extend of modify the format just a tiny bit.
 Until then!